-Fill in the "Single" oval if you were single as of December 31, 2017.
+Fill in the "Single" oval if you were single as of December 31, 2018.
 This status applies to you if at the close of the taxable year you fit into any of the following categories:

-you were unmarried;

-you were a widow or widower whose spouse died before 2017; or
+- You were unmarried; - You were a widow or widower whose spouse died before 2018; or

-• you were legally separated under a final judgment of the probate court.
+• You were legally separated under a final judgment of the probate court.

-Please note that you are not single if: (1) you have obtained a judgment of divorce which has not yet become final; (2) you have a temporary support order; or (3) you and your spouse simply choose to live apart.
+Please note that you are not single if:

+- You have obtained a judgment of divorce which has not yet become final; - You have a temporary support order; or

+$\blacktriangleright$ You and your spouse simply choose to live apart.